geodynamics/aspect/cookbooks/tian_parameterization_kinematic_slab/doc/tian_parameterization_kinematic_slab.md

 :::{note}
 The low fluid viscosity and high contrast in density between the solid and fluid phases leads to large fluid velocities on the order of m/yr.
-Combined with the need for high resolution around the fluid to resolve compaction viscosity gradients means that this cookbook requires more computational power than some other cookbooks within ASPECT.
+Combined with the need for high resolution around the fluid to resolve compaction viscosity gradients means that this cookbook requires more computational resources than some other cookbooks within ASPECT.
+In detail, this simulation was run on 128 processors for approximately 2 hours.
 :::

 ```{figure-md} fig:schematic-diagram-overview